Mad-Ax/ScalerController/README.md

 Operational lights - brake and reverse lights illuminate according to settings

-- Brake and reverse lights will operate through PWM pins
+- ✔Brake and reverse lights will operate through PWM pins
-- There will be setting values for brake and reverse light intensity
+- ✔There will be setting values for brake and reverse light intensity
-- When the truck is in reverse mode, the reverse lights will come on
+- ✔When the truck is in reverse mode, the reverse lights will come on
-- When not in reverse mode, the reverse lights will be off
+- ✔When not in reverse mode, the reverse lights will be off
-- When the left stick is below centre, the brake lights will come on
+- ✔When the left stick is below centre, the brake lights will come on
-- When the left stick is centre or above centre, the brake lights will be off
+- ✔When the left stick is centre or above centre, the brake lights will be off

 ### Version 0.0.6